General Hospital Spoilers: Who Is Nelle?

 Unless the General Hospital writers took a hard left from their original storyline, it’s pretty clear that the answer to “who is Nelle on General Hospital” is she’s Frank Benson’s daughter.
 Frank was the man who adopted Carly when she was a baby after teenage Bobbie gave her up for adoption.

-Frank was never seen on General Hospital but Carly’s adoptive mom Virginia Benson (Lois Nettleton) had occasional appearances between 1996-1998 but the character is now deceased.
+Frank was never seen on General Hospital, but Carly’s adoptive mom Virginia Benson (Lois Nettleton) had occasional appearances between 1996-1998 but the character is now deceased.
 General Hospital history teaches us that Frank and Carly have long been estranged.

 Frank Benson’s Colorful History